adarshakhatua/queue-list/README.md

 # queue-list

 `queue-list` is a simple npm package that provides an implementation of a queue data structure in JavaScript.
 It allows you to easily create and manipulate queues with enqueue, dequeue, peek, isEmpty, size, clear, and toArray operations.
+LinkedList is used to achieve this.

+#### 👉Note: all the methods  including enqueue, dequeue, peek, isEmpty, size, clear is having constant time complexity😎 O(1)

 ## Installation